NiveenAntony/NiveenAntony/README.md

 - 👋 Hi, I’m @NiveenAntony
-- 👀 I’m interested in Development and deploy
+- 👀 I’m Full stack C# and DOT-net developer
-- 🌱 I’m currently learning Basci languages for Full stack
+- 🌱 I’m currently working as software trainee in ICL SERVICE SOLUTION
 - 💞️ I’m looking to Complete Good software projects and get a Job
-- 📫 How to reach me nivinpsg@gmail.com
+- 📫 How to reach me niveenantony@gmail.com

 <!---
 NiveenAntony/NiveenAntony is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.